KameronFreeman/GraphingCalculator/notprogram/docs/software_requirements_specification.md

 4. Menu
     1. Menu shall seemlessly move to and from different section of the program.
 5. Calculus
-    1. If show graph option is selected, the app shall display a graph of the entered function and the selected option
+    1. If show graph option is selected, the app shall display a graph of the entered function and the selected option.
-    2. An output display shall update with a solution when a valid function is entered along with a calculus option being selected
+    2. An output display shall update with a solution when a valid function is entered along with a calculus option being selected.
-    3. The app once in the calculus portion shall be able to go back to the main menu
+    3. The app once in the calculus portion shall be able to go back to the main menu.